ncatlab/nlab-content/pages/2/9/9/1/1992/content.md

 ## Reconstruction theorems for schemes

 These theorems for schemes (or varieties only) reconstruct a [[scheme]] (variety) out of the category of quasicoherent or only coherent sheaves (or a [[derived category]] version of them).
-In that class one can find Gabriel--Rosenberg theorem, [[Bondal-Orlov reconstruction theorem]], reconstruction theorems of [P. Balmer](http://www.math.ucla.edu/~balmer) and of [G. Garkusha](http://www-maths.swan.ac.uk/staff/gg) and so on.
+In that class one can find the Gabriel--Rosenberg theorem, the [[Bondal-Orlov reconstruction theorem]], the reconstruction theorems of [P. Balmer](http://www.math.ucla.edu/~balmer) and of [G. Garkusha](http://www-maths.swan.ac.uk/staff/gg), and so on.
 There is also a class of reconstructions where for some derived categories a realization as derived categories of representation of quivers can be reconstructed.

 There is a large class of __abelian reconstruction theorems__, for example the [[Gabriel-Popescu theorem]].
 In _topos theory_ the __[[Giraud theorem]]__ is also a reconstruction theorem (of a [[site]] out of a [[topos]], though a nonuniqueness of the resulting site is involved, not affecting cohomology, hence, according to Grothendieck, nonessential).